University of Vienna: Middle Ages to the Enlightenment

-Being considered a Papal Institution, the university suffered a setback during the Reformation.
-In addition, epidemics, economic stagnation, and the first Siege of Vienna by Ottoman forces had devastating effects on the city, leading to a sharp decline in enrollment.
-For Emperor Ferdinand I, this meant that the university should be tied to the church to an even stronger degree, and in 1551 he installed the Jesuit Order there.
-As time went on, conflicts between the Jesuit school and the university arose.
-This led Emperor Ferdinand II, in 1623, to pass a law that incorporated the Jesuit College into the university.
 It was only in the mid-18th century that the Jesuits lost influence over the university and when Empress Maria Theresa ensured that the university went under the control of the monarchy.
 The university would later focus on the education of physicians and civil servants.
 Her successor Joseph II continued her reforms and further liberalized the university, abolishing official attire and allowing both Protestants and Jews to enroll by 1782, as well as introducing German as the compulsory language of instruction the year later.